- $59,318 Young Child Falls In Open Elevator Shaft

 - Shooting a person with a service weapon when it could have been avoided

 - Watching another police officer use excessive force and failing to intervene

 - Failing to use verbal commands before resorting to physical force

 - Causing injury unnecessarily in the use of physical force

-Levels of Force Used by the Police
+What Levels of Force May Be Used by the Police?

 To make an arrest or investigatory stop, law enforcement may need to use some degree of physical coercion.
 However, the level of force used by police officers must be proportional to the threat.
 Officers must begin an interaction using the least amount of force possible.
 They are only allowed to escalate the amount of force used when they are unable to subdue an individual using less.

 Force used by law enforcement is classified in five distinct levels: